group-project-for-cryptography/CSCI663_group_d_2/README.md

 [PKCS7](https://cryptography.io/en/latest/hazmat/primitives/padding/#cryptography.hazmat.primitives.padding.PKCS7.unpadder)

+Padding is a way to take data that may or may not be a multiple of the block size for a cipher and extend it out so that it is.
+This is required for many block cipher modes as they require the data to be encrypted to be an exact multiple of the block size.

+PKCS7 padding is a generalization of PKCS5 padding (also known as standard padding).
+PKCS7 padding works by appending `N` bytes with the value of `chr(N)`, where `N` is the number of bytes required to make the final block of data the same size as the block size.

 When calling `padder()` or `unpadder()` the result will conform to the `PaddingContext` interface.
 You can then call `update(data)` with data until you have fed everything into the context.
 Once that is done call `finalize()` to finish the operation and obtain the remainder of the data.

 **Hazmat / Hazardous Materials**